Go Back

 Instructions

-• Peel and slice the carrots, and peel and dice the onions.
-Measure out 1 1/2 cups sliced carrots and 1 cup diced onion.
-Add to the pot.
+• Peel and slice the carrots, and peel and chop the onion.
+Add them to the pot along with the ham, bay leaf, and allspice.

-• Simmer the soup for an additional 30 minutes until the vegetables are fully cooked.
-(Add boiling water as nessisary to keep the mixture from getting too thick.)
+• Simmer the soup for 30 more minutes until the vegetables are cooked, adding water as needed to keep it pourable.

 Notes